Acekorneya/Ark-Survival-Ascended-Server/README.md

 - Flyer Carry Enabled: Explore the skies with your tamed creatures.
 - Official Server Rates: Balanced gameplay for an enjoyable experience.
 - Always Updated and Events run on time of released
-- Active Mods: We’re here to assist you whenever you need it.
+- Active Mods: We're here to assist you whenever you need it.
 - Discord Community: Connect with our community and stay updated.
 - NO CRYPOD RESTRICTION USE THEM ANYWHERE!..